helium/HIP/0076-linear-lockup-curve.md

 Therefore, the linear lockup function proposed in this HIP will encourage greater total lockup and thereby promote long-term goals.

-Similarly, we propose dropping the 6-month minimum lockup period for simplicity and encouraging maximum participation.
+Similarly, we propose dropping the 6-month minimum lockup period for simplicity and to encourage maximum participation.

 For background, the 6-month minimum lockup period was intended to prevent holders of large HNT